 The Test of English as a Foreign Language (TOEFL) is one of the most widely recognized English proficiency tests globally, serving as a critical benchmark for non-native English speakers seeking admission to universities or professional institutions.
 Its importance lies in its ability to assess a candidate's ability to understand and use English at an academic level.
 Alongside TOEFL, other popular tests such as the International English Language Testing System (IELTS), Pearson Test of English (PTE), and Duolingo English Test have gained traction, each offering unique features and benefits.
 Understanding the differences between these tests is essential for candidates to make an informed decision.
-For instance, in Hong Kong, many universities require a min pay tu (minimum payment for tuition) and a specific TOEFL score for admission, making it crucial to check tu (check tuition) requirements before applying.
+For instance, in Hong Kong, many universities require a min pay tu (minimum payment for tuition) and a specific TOEFL score for admission, making it crucial to (check tuition) requirements before applying.

 When comparing TOEFL and IELTS, the scoring systems are the first point of difference.
 TOEFL scores range from 0 to 120, while IELTS uses a band score system from 1 to 9.
 The test formats also vary significantly, particularly in the speaking and writing sections.
 TOEFL's speaking section is conducted via a computer, whereas IELTS involves a face-to-face interview with an examiner.
 The writing section in TOEFL requires typing responses, while IELTS allows handwritten answers.
 Universities and institutions worldwide accept both tests, but some may prefer one over the other.
 For example, in Hong Kong, certain universities may favor IELTS for its face-to-face speaking component, which some believe offers a more accurate assessment of conversational skills.
 Candidates should consider their strengths and weaknesses when choosing between the two.
 Those comfortable with computer-based tests may find TOEFL easier, while others may prefer the interactive nature of IELTS.